dorianpercic/Custom-Chart-Web-Components/README.md

 >```npm install```

-## Building the Project

-The project uses Gulp as a build tool.
-To build the project, run the following command in the project root directory:

->```npx gulp```

-This will transpile the source files and generate the compiled JavaScript files for the line chart and bar chart.
-They can then be located in the repsective folder in the `dist/` directory.

 ## Usage

 To use the custom web components in your HTML files, include the compiled JavaScript files in your project and use the custom elements in your HTML markup.